Julian/composition/README.rst

 Hi mature software developer!

-You have decided inheritance isn't for you?
+You have decided inheritance isn't your cup of tea?

 Well have we got the thing for you!